Neotys-Labs/Worksoft-Certify/README.md

 <p align="center"><img src="/screenshots/comment.png" alt="Comment" /></p>

+Running the process will transfer it to NeoLoad.

+**Important**: if UAC is enabled on Windows, Worksoft Certify and SAP Login need to run as Administrator to transfer a SAP GUI Process to NeoLoad.

 ## Add NeoLoad Transactions

 In the **Edit Process** dialog, add a new Step associated with the NeoLoad window with the **StartTransaction** Action each time you want to start a NeoLoad Transaction.